anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHOULD set the Accept header of the RVR indicating the desired media type for the voucher-response.
 The media type is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-Once the MASA receives the RVR it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.
+Once the MASA receives the RVR it SHALL perform the verification as described in Section 5.5 in {{RFC8995}}.

 In addition, the following processing SHALL be performed for PVR contained in RVR "prior-signed-voucher-request" field:

-* agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the registrar EE certificate.
+* agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the registrar LDevID certificate.
-  If so, it MUST correspond to the registrar EE credentials used to sign the RVR.
+  If so, it MUST correspond to the registrar LDevID credentials used to sign the RVR.
-  Note: Correspond here relates to the case that a single registrar EE certificate is used or that different registrar EE certificates are used, which are issued by the same CA.
+  Note: Correspond here relates to the case that a single registrar LDevID certificate is used or that different registrar LDevID certificates are used, which are issued by the same CA.

 * agent-signed-data: The MASA MAY verify this data to issue "agent-proximity" assertion.
   If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the RVR.
   The LDevID(RegAgt) certificate to be used for signature verification is identified by the "kid" parameter of the JOSE header.
   If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of the RVR.
-  It MUST be verified by the MASA to the same domain CA as the registrar EE certificate.
+  It MUST be verified by the MASA to the same domain CA as the registrar LDevID certificate.
   If the "agent-sign-cert" field is not set, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified".
   Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the LDevID(RegAgt) certificate is issued by a sub-CA and not the domain CA known to the MASA.
   As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP 4xx client error status code to the registrar.
-The HTTP error status codes are kept the same as defined in section 5.6 of {{RFC8995}} and comprise the codes: 403, 404, 406, and 415.
+The HTTP error status codes are kept the same as defined in Section 5.6 of {{RFC8995}} and comprise the codes: 403, 404, 406, and 415.

 ### Voucher Issuance by MASA

-The expected voucher-response format for BRSKI-PRM (pledge-responder-mode) `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}} SHOULD be applied.
+The MASA creates a voucher with Media-Type of `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.
-If the MASA detects that the Accept header of the PVR does not match the `application/voucher-jws+json` it SHOULD respond with the HTTP status code 406 Not Acceptable as the pledge will not be able to parse the response.
+If the MASA detects that the Accept header of the PVR does not match `application/voucher-jws+json` it SHOULD respond with the HTTP status code "406 Not Acceptable" as the pledge will not be able to parse the response.
+The voucher is according to {{I-D.ietf-anima-rfc8366bis}} but uses the new assertion value specified {{agt_prx}}.

-The voucher syntax is described in detail by {{RFC8366}}. {{MASA-vr}} shows an example of the contents of a voucher.
+{{MASA-vr}} shows an example of the contents of a voucher.

 ~~~~
 # The MASA issued voucher in General JWS Serialization syntax